Andrewsgotham/GeekExcel/_posts/2020-06-09-shortcut-to-activate-access-keys-in-microsoft-excel-365.md

 [caption id="attachment_7923" align="aligncenter" width="556"]<img class="size-full wp-image-7923" src="https://geekexcel.com/wp-content/uploads/2020/06/Screenshot_14.png" alt="Example image of Access Keys" width="556" height="279" /> An example image of Access Keys[/caption]
 <h2 id="3">Closure:</h2>
-In this above article, we can understand Save As S<strong>hortcut to Activate Access Keys</strong> in Excel 365 for both Windows and MAC Systems.
+In this above article, we can understand Save As <strong>Shortcut to Activate Access Keys</strong> in Excel 365 for both Windows and MAC Systems.
 Drop your feedback in the comment section.
 Thanks for visiting <a href="https://geekexcel.com/">GeekExcel</a>.
 Keep Learning!!